ayush3160/github-pr-summary/README.md

 [Deploy this function on flows.network](#deploy-your-own-code-review-bot-in-3-simple-steps), and you will get a GitHub agent to review and summarize Pull Requests.
 It helps busy open source contributors understand and make decisions on PRs faster!
 A few examples below!

-> We recommend you to use a [GaiaNet node](https://github.com/GaiaNet-AI/gaianet-node) running an open source coding LLM as the backend to perform PR reviews and summarizations.
+> [GaiaNet node](https://github.com/GaiaNet-AI/gaianet-node) running an open source coding LLM as the backend to perform PR reviews and summarizations.
 You can use [a community node](https://docs.gaianet.ai/user-guide/nodes#codestral-22b-v01) or run a node [on your own computer](https://github.com/GaiaNet-AI/node-configs/tree/main/codestral-0.1-22b)!

 * [[Rust] Improve support for host functions in the WasmEdge Rust SDK](https://github.com/WasmEdge/WasmEdge/pull/2394#issuecomment-1497819842)
 * [[bash] Support ARM architecture in the WasmEdge installer](https://github.com/WasmEdge/WasmEdge/pull/1084#issuecomment-1497830324)